 A perfect prompt isn't necessarily long or complex.
 It's a complete prompt — one that gives the AI everything it needs to produce exactly the result you expect.

-The next time an AI response disappoints you, don't blame the tool.
-Review your prompt, identify the missing element among the 6, and add it.
+Next time an AI response disappoints you, don't blame the tool.
+Go back to your prompt, identify the missing element among the 6, and add it.
 You'll be surprised by the difference.

-The 6 elements — role, context, instruction, format, constraints, examples — are your universal structure.
+The 6 elements — role, context, instruction, format, constraints, examples — are your universal framework.
 Master it, and every AI will become a remarkably effective assistant.

 Stay Updated